stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           In just a few minutes, you can set up your own data pipeline:

           1. **Sign up for a Stitch account**.
 Don't have an account yet?
 [Sign up here for your free trial]({{ site.sign-in }}){:target="new"}.
           2. **Connect a destination**.
-A destination is a database or warehouse where Stitch will load the replicated data, like Amazon Redshift or Google BigQuery.
+A destination, typically a database or data warehouse, where Stitch will load the replicated data.
+This includes products like Amazon Redshift, Amazon S3, or Google BigQuery.
           3. **Connect an integration**.
 Integrations are data sources, or where Stitch replicates data from.
 This includes SaaS applications like Google Analytics, databases like MySQL, and more.

           For a step-by-step look at setting up Stitch, refer to the [Setting up your Stitch data pipeline guide]({{ link.getting-started-onboarding | prepend: site.baseurl }}).